mayaworld13/proxy-server/README.md

 # NGINX Reverse Proxy on EC2 for Docker Container

-This repository provides a step-by-step guide to setting up an NGINX reverse proxy on an AWS EC2 instance for a Docker container running on port 8000.
+This repository provides a step-by-step guide to setting up an NGINX reverse proxy on an AWS EC2 instance for a Docker container running on port 8000 or may be on any port.

 ## Prerequisites